tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Undead you summon release radiant energy bursts as they drop to 0 hp, dealing a small amount of damage to each enemy engaged with them.

-Mooks you summon deal radiant damage equal to your Charisma modifier (double your Charisma modifier at 5th level; triple it at 8th level).
+Mooks you summon deal radiant damage equal to your Charisma modifier, double your Charisma modifier at champion tier, and triple it at epic tier.

-Non-mooks you summon deal radiant damage equal to your Charisma modifier x 1d4 (1d8 at 5th level; 2d6 at 8th level).
+Non-mooks you summon deal radiant damage equal to your Charisma modifier x 1d4, 1d8 at champion tier, and 2d6 at epic tier.

 In story terms, you're not likely to have a positive relationship with any necromantic deities if you take the Redeemer talent.